andewx/xyz.io/Readme.md

 Familiarize yourself with using the build system by cloning the repository.
 Checking into the development repository.
 Creating a module-branch in git.
 Creating your own working commit.
 And merging with your module-branch for practice.

+---
+## ``XYZ Framework``
+### Overview
+XYZ Framework is a fully self-encapsulated framework capable of deploying an in place web application solution.
+No other stack is required with all components required completely self contained.
+This framework is for demonstration purposes and small application architecture.
+Notably a self-contained Web Frameowrk API can be used for building self-contained Java Applications with an open-source and accessible UI/UX system.

+System components include the ``xyz.dbkit`` for managing ``xyz.model`` permanence through JSON storage.
+DBNode queries are implicitly shallow to prevent deep global searches.
+Database state updates per DBNode update and via a sleep thread for syncing.

+``xyz.webkit`` is responsible for managing ``Template`` file operations such as filling html files with keyed data.

+``xyz.app`` manages a lightweight server with REST controller routes and exposes APIs to consumers.
+Security handling is managed via simple groupID exclusion security levels rather than ACL tree lists.